 The Centre for Affective Disorders

-Affective disorders overlap with many other areas of psychiatry and medicine so we will be working with colleagues throughout King's and more widely.
+Affective disorders overlap with many other areas of psychiatry and medicine generally, so we work closely with colleagues throughout King's Health Partners and more widely.

 Our research areas/groups:

 Stress, Psychiatry and Immunology Lab and Perinatal Psychiatry

 The Affective Disorders Research Group works to understand more about the neurobiological causes of mood disorders (also known as affective disorders); mental illnesses where the normal functioning of mood is disrupted, including clinical depression and bipolar disorder.